-We attended the awards at Accrington Town Hall which was such a great event, great food, lots of local businesses attending love to see the buzz of the place.
-Loft Boarding were directors in attendance hoping to receive an award having a great time.
-Unfortunately, we were pipped at the post by a joint first with Whewells and Devlan office furniture, well done to two top local companies.
+We attended the awards at Accrington Town Hall, which was such a brilliant event.
+Great food, lots of local businesses attending, we loved seeing the buzz of the place.
+Loft Boarding were directors in attendance, hoping to receive an award and generally having a great time.
+Unfortunately, we were pipped to the post by a joint first with Whewells and Devlan office furniture.
+Well done to two top local companies.

 We will have another go next year, and will be seeing everyone again for the 2018 awards.

 Well done all who won an award, it's a great achievement for Hyndburn businesses.

 Well we're a bit late with this news, but we've been so busy this year.
 What with getting ready for the show and more expansion in to new areas like Yorkshire, its been hard to keep up!